 2/2/81 – 2/1/88

-Several newspaper articles about Operation Greylord, along with an overview of the case found on the FBI website are linked below:
+The following are links to news articles about Operation Greylord, along with an overview of the judicial corruption case found on the FBI website: